wp-plugins/wp-genesis-box/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Go to Settings &raquo; WP Genesis Box, enable the plugin and insert your affiliate link.
+3. Go to Settings &raquo; WP Genesis Box, configure the plugin

 4. Insert shortcode on posts or pages, or use PHP function.